determined-ai/determined/docs/manage/security/rbac.rst

 The ``Editor`` role supersedes the ``EditorRestricted`` role and includes permissions to create or update NTSC tasks within its scope.

-- ``EditorRestricted`` users can still open and use scoped JupyterLab notebooks and perform all experiment-related jobs as those with the ``Editor`` role.
-The only additional permissions granted by the ``Editor`` role are the permission to create notebooks, tensorboards, shells, and commands (NTSC tasks) and the permssion to perform updates on those tasks (such as changing the task's priority or deleting it).
+**Note**: ``EditorRestricted`` users can still open and use scoped JupyterLab Notebooks and perform all experiment-related jobs as those with the ``Editor`` role.
+The only additional permissions granted by the ``Editor`` role are the permission to create Notebooks, Tensorboards, Shells, and Commands (NTSC tasks) and the permission to perform updates on those tasks (such as changing the task's priority or deleting it).

 ``WorkspaceAdmin``
 ==================